frsechet/cognito-user-pool/readme.md

 }
 ```

-### Logout
+### Logout globally

-This method invalidates all issued tokens.
+This method invalidates all issued tokens, and the user will be logged out everywhere.
+For a simple local logout, you should use a local invalidation of user tokens (clear cookies, etc.).

 ```
 CognitoUserPoolWrapper.logout(params, callback)